 It’s a great way to engage with your users, keep your content fresh and give search engines more reasons to visit your website more often.

 In terms of SEO, blogging can help you increase your visibility in search engines by expanding your keyword research, can help you with link building and brand mentions, factors that can positively affect your organic rankings.

-When starting to blog, make sure that you do it based on plan, optimize your blog posts for SEO, promote them properly and learn how to measure their performance correctly.
+When starting to blog, make sure that you do it based on a plan, optimize your blog posts for SEO, promote them properly and learn how to measure their performance correctly.

 If you still have doubts if this is something that still works, give it a try for at least 6 months and see what kind of results you can get.
-For sure, if you do things correctly, you’ll be surprised from the results.
+For sure, if you do things correctly, you’ll be surprised by the results.